-Service Level Agreements, underspend of $(\pounds 0.210m)$.
-The underspend is due to a reduction in planned costs, following retendering of agreements, together with additional income from Continuing Health Care and private sale of beds within the contracts.
-This is offset by a planned reduction in contract costs, which is no longer viable.
+Service Level Agreements, underspend of (£0.414m).
+The underspend is due to a reduction in planned costs, following retendering of agreements.

-Integrated Community Equipment Store, underspend of (£0.245m).
+Integrated Community Equipment Store, underspend of (£0.269m).
 Working practices have changed, which has reduced the equipment backlog.
 This combines with a recycled equipment rebate to deliver an underspend.